-Addressing the shortcomings of the data and the model built using them is critical to providing an appropriate statistical tool for predictions.
-Future work to handle these limitations includes collecting more variables from updated samples of the county demographic information and expanding the dataset to include a larger cross section of the counties in the country as well as from the states omitted.
-This would avoid omitting potentially important relationships between variables by not collecting data in the less populated counties.
-If this is impractical, some investigation would be needed to determine how representative the sample is relative to the counties omitted from the data.
+Addressing the shortcomings of the data and the model built using them is critical to providing a useful statistical tool for predictions.
+Future work that could be done to handle these limitations include collecting updated samples of the county demographic information and expanding the dataset to include a larger cross section of the counties in the country as well as from the states omitted.
+This would avoid potentially missing relationships between variables by not collecting data in the less populated counties.
+If this is impractical, some investigation would be needed to at least determine how representative the sample is relative to the counties omitted from the data, especially for Alaska and Hawaii.
 EDA would yield insights of how representative the data are for the remainder of the country.
-Repeating the analysis of the data with updated information and training and testing the data would greatly improve the quality of the model and account for shifts in the relationships between the variables over time.
-Such an analysis could inform a discussion on how craft appropriate policies in a modern setting to improve PCI and strengthen the validity of the predictions generated by the model in the context of this critical social science issue.
+Repeating the analysis of the data with updated information and training and testing the data would greatly improve the quality of the model and account for any shifts in the relationships between the variables over time.
+Such an analysis would inform a discussion on how craft appropriate policies in more modern setting in order to improve per capita income and strengthen the validity of the predictions generated by the model in the context of this critical social science issue.

-6 References
+7 References